The Cascabel Conservation Association

 Membership is open to anyone who supports the mission of CCA (see mission statement), and who agrees to work in a consensual manner and to abide by the relevant covenant and/or the conservation easement when on CCA lands.

 CCA owns 600 acres of upland desert land surrounding Hot Springs Canyon near Cascabel.
-A strawbale hermitage and a tent sheltered by a ramada on this land provide the setting for the Hermitage program, which offers the opportunity for solitary desert retreats.
+The Corbett Retreat Center on this land provides the setting for the Hermitage program, which offers the opportunity for solitary desert retreats.
 The CCA is also joint owner of the 130-acre Baicatcan property at the confluence of the San Pedro River and Hot Springs Canyon.
 This property includes a group camping area (also used for educational events) and a community garden.

 CCA does not charge to become a member nor to use the retreat or camping facilities, though it depends on donations, which are always welcome.